Cipher-unhsiV/gap-pattern-detection/README.md

 ## **Project Details**

 ### **How It Works**
-1. **Input**: The user uploads an image of a candlestick chart or interacts with the Gradio interface.
+1. **Input**: The user inputs a stock symbol through the Gradio interface.
+2. **Data Acquisition**: Fetches real-time stock data from Alpha Vantage.
+3. **Chart Generation**: Dynamically creates candlestick charts using Plotly.
-2. **Detection**: The YOLOv11l model processes the image to detect GAP UP and GAP DOWN patterns.
+4. **Pattern Detection**: Applies the YOLOv11l model to identify GAP patterns.
-3. **Output**: An annotated image with detected patterns highlighted, along with counts of GAP UP and GAP DOWN patterns.
+5. **Output**: An annotated image with detected patterns highlighted, along with counts of GAP UP and GAP DOWN patterns.

 ### **Class Types**
 The YOLO model is trained to detect two classes: